flatfeestack/flatfeestack/bylaws/bylaws.md

 ## Final Provisions
 ### Art.
 22 Entry into Force

-These Articles are based on the initial contract creation of DD.MM.YYYY.
+These Articles are based on the initial contract creation of DD.MM.2024.
 They enter into force immediately.